jeffwmair/baby-logs/README.md

 $ ./scripts/init_db.sh <sql_user> <sql_pass> <db_name> <mysql_host>
 # run unit tests (if you like)
 $ ./scripts/runtests.sh     # note that we are sourcing these scripts
-# run the web server (go to http://localhost:8080)
+# run the web server
 $ ./scripts/start.sh
 ```

+If there are no problems with any of the above steps, you should be able to access the system at [http://localhost:8080](http://localhost:8080)

 ## Web Server &  Reverse Proxying
 My deployment (production & dev) consists of: